spacemeat/humon/README.md

 So there's YAML.
 It basically does what I want but its syntax is complex, and has spatial requirements that I feel are binding.
 Just more syntax to manage, and it's harder to modify its structure quickly by hand.
 Humon is more fluid and flexible, and that allows for quick changes in a text editor.

+So there's TOML, which comes pretty close.
+It still has some structural requirements that I feel are unnecessary.

 So, this project proposes Humon as a replacement for those tasks that JSON is performing but shouldn't, and YAML might be performing if it was more accessible.
 Specifically, those spaces where humans interact with structured text data, and those places where we could be, but are inhibited by inconvenience or a rigid format like .ini.

 ### Some terms